Are you excited about your trip to Turkey but are worried about your eating options because you’re a vegan?

 Turkish cuisine will undoubtedly be the biggest highlight for vegans.
-Here are some vegan-friendly Turkish dishes that you need to try:
+Here are some of those little known Turkish dishes that you need to try during your trip:

-This dish consists of handmade dough that’s filled with potato or spinach and then cooked over a griddle.
-Larger establishments typically use sunflower or olive oil to cook this dish, but some smaller places use butter, so double check before ordering.
+This dish consists of handmade dough filled with potato or spinach and then cooked over a griddle.
+Larger establishments typically use sunflower or olive oil for cooking this dish, but some smaller places use butter, so double check before ordering.

 2. Zeytinyagli Enginar

-“Zeytinyagli” is definitely a word you’ll want to learn as a vegan, as it means olive oil.
+“Zeytinyagli” is definitely a word you’ll want to learn, as it means olive oil.
 This is an appetizer in which the bottom of an artichoke is filled with potato, carrots, and peas.

 3. Cig Kofte